starvagrant/toh/toh.markdown/a_needle_in_istanbul.md

 "I didn't do it as a joke."

 "I know you didn't.
-It's just a position a scholar finds themselves in time after time.
-When someone wants to *believe* something, well, records and evidence are secondary."
+It's just a character you keep having to take on, when you believe in evidence and someone believes in something else."

+"Well, I've come across some evidence I'm having difficulty believing."

+"You have?
+That's the very best kind.
+At least... if holds fast in the face of skepticism."

 "Yes, well, I ran into a snag.
 I had access to some documents.
 The very oldest."